solowalker27/homebridge-benq-projector/README.md

 ## Known issues

-- Occasional minor performance or stability issues.
+- ~Occasional minor performance or stability issues.
 May result in delayed response from projector.
-In severe cases, the serial connection can get so out of sync a restart of homebridge might be necessary.
+In severe cases, the serial connection can get so out of sync a restart of homebridge might be necessary.~
+- As of v1.0.3 there are no known issues.
+Performance isn't perfect but that seems to be the nature of this type of connection.

 ## Changelog
+v1.0.3:
+- Fixed stability issues by reintroducing some things originally removed from Transport.js.
+Partially fix and partially hide performance issues by doing callbacks sooner and freeing up HomeKit sooner.

 v1.0.2:
 - Fixed user defined input list.